Follow the guidelines below for the Visual Art Portfolio Requirements.

 Format – Both requirements must be met:

-- Digital Portfolio – To submit a digital portfolio, all images must be stored on a flash / jump drive.
-Indicate your name and school on the flash / jump drive.
+- Digital Portfolio – To submit a digital portfolio, all images must be stored on a thumb drive.
+Indicate your name and school on the thumb drive.
 Images should be:

 - JPEG file format only